 The History of the Signet Ring

-Seals were used in the earliest civilizations.
+Seals were used in the earliest civilisations.
 In ancient Mesopotamia, engraved cylindrical seals made of stone were used to create impressions in clay.
 Worn by Pharaohs, primitive stone and faience (pottery), rings have been found dating back to Ancient Egypt, bearing the names of gods in hieroglyphics.
-It was not until the Late Bronze Age (2300 BC) that signet rings started to take the form we recognize today.
+It was not until the Late Bronze Age (2300 BC) that signet rings started to take the form we recognise today.
 By the Hellenistic Period (from 323 BC), they started to be worn more for aesthetic purposes; King Mithridates VI of Turkey (born 120 BC), a man clearly after our own heart, was known to have an impressive collection of signets.

 Introduction of sealing wax